vytal-io/vytal-extension/README.md

 ## About

 Vytal can spoof your timezone, locale, geolocation and user agent.
 This data can be used to track you or reveal your location.
+Vytal is not a VPN or proxy and will not change your IP.

 Most extensions that provide anti-fingerprinting features rely on content scripts to inject script tags into webpages.
 There are many limitations to script tag injections which you can read about here: https://palant.info/2020/12/10/how-anti-fingerprinting-extensions-tend-to-make-fingerprinting-easier/